 Keep scrolling to explore the most popular colleges and universities for General Biology majors.
 Here's how we came up with the ranking.

 Chances are, these schools are most popular for a reason.
 Check out what other categories these colleges are highly ranked in by clicking on their profiles.

 Florida International University is a good choice for students pursuing a General Biology degree.
-After graduation, Biology students typically make around $38,637 at the beginning of their careers.
 The neighborhood of Miami, Florida, is decent for students who favor a quieter, suburban place.